rambodrahmani/eth-programming-for-robotics-ros/course1/README.md

  - roscpp = c++ client library

 ### roscore
 roscore is the first thing you should run when using ROS.
+You will see something similar to:
 ```
 ros@ros:~/catkin_ws$ roscore
 ... logging to /home/ros/.ros/log/894496fe-1d6c-11e9-94b0-0800279864a6/roslaunch-ros-3962.log